akshaybannatti/Traffic-Sign-Detection/README.md

 The SVM Model is trained each time the ```main.py``` called, before the detection phase but I still save the model in [data_svm.dat](data_svm.dat) to implement the model-reload function in the future to avoid retraining phase.

 If a traffic sign is detected, it will be tracked until it disappears or there is another bigger sign in the frame.
-The tracking method is [Dense Optical Flow](https://docs.opencv.org/trunk/d7/d8b/tutorial_py_lucas_kanade.html).
+The tracking method is Dense Optical Flow (https://docs.opencv.org/trunk/d7/d8b/tutorial_py_lucas_kanade.html).
 ### 2. Prerequisites:
 - Python 3.5
 - [OpenCV3](https://opencv.org/)